learn-co-curriculum/dsc-kolmogorov-smirnov-test/README.md

 - the distribution of statistic does not depend on cumulative distribution function being tested and
 - the test is exact.

-They have the disadvantage that they are more sensitive to deviations near the centre of the distribution than at the tails.
+They have the disadvantage that they are more sensitive to deviations near the center of the distribution than at the tails.

 ## Summary

-In this lesson we looked at KS test and how this test can be used to test for normality assumptions.
-We looked at a one sample Ks test and a two sample ks tests with simple examples.
+In this lesson, we looked at KS test and how this test can be used to test for normality assumptions.
+We looked at a one sample Ks test and a two-sample ks tests with simple examples.
 Next, we'll see how to implement these tests in python.